Blotch3D/Blotch3D/readme.md

 3. Get the installer for MonoGame SDK release 3.7 for Visual Studio from <http://www.monogame.net/downloads> and run it with the default settings.
 (Do NOT get a later release than 3.7, nor a NuGet package.
-    This is so you have a copy of the MonoGame content manager.)
+    This is so the MonoGame project wizards and the MonoGame content manager are available.)

 4. Download the Blotch3D repository, or clone it.